 Why Emotional Intelligence is Important in the Workplace

 What is emotional intelligence?

-Psychologists Peter Salovey and John D. Mayer, leading researchers on the topic, define emotional intelligence as recognizing and understanding emotions in oneself and others, according to Verywell Mind.
+Psychologists Peter Salovey and John D. Mayer, leading researchers on the topic, define emotional intelligence as recognizing and understanding emotions in yourself and others.
 Furthermore, they note that emotionally intelligent people use this understanding to make decisions, solve problems, and communicate with others.